rogers0/OpenLinkstation/README.md

     ssh installer@<IP address>

 the password should be "install".

+If you want to use RAID-1 for 1st partition, you need to set up it as metadata 0.90, which cannot be done in UI.
+So you need another SSH session to log into shell, and wait the timing after d-i probing disks but before entering partman, type

+    mdadm --create /dev/md0 --level=1 --raid-devices=2 -e 0 /dev/sda1 /dev/sdb1
+    -- or the following if you have only 1 HDD currently -- mdadm --create /dev/md0 --level=1 --raid-devices=2 -e 0 /dev/sda1 missing

-Then follow the instruction, you can natively install a clean Debian system.
+For other part, just follow the instruction, you can natively install a clean Debian system.

 ----
 Purpose